nobabas/MTRN4231/README.md

     ```
     **Service Call:**
     ```
-    command: "joint", "line", "cartesian"  "stop"
     positions: target positions [x, y, z, r, p, y] or [joint1, joint2, joint3, joint4, joint5, joint6]
     ---
     success: boolean
     ```

-    **Explanation:**
+    **Explaination:**
-    The command line to move the the robot with a given command and target position.
-Similarly, a command can be given as stop without target positions for the robot to stop.
+    The command line to move the the robot with a given command and target position

   - **VisionCmd**
     ```